What Is A Blepharospasm?

 Blepharospasm is a condition in which the eyelids spasm, closing involuntarily, forcing the patient to blink abnormally.
-Blepharospasm is a form of focal dystonia or abnormal contractions of the eye muscles.
+Blepharospasm is a form of focal dystonia or abnormal contraction of the eye muscles.
 Patients with blepharospasm have normal vision, but the disturbance interferes with visual perception and may, in severe cases, result in functional blindness.

 While the underlying causes of blepharospasm are unknown, the disorder is associated with a dysfunction of the basal ganglion, the part of the brain that controls the muscles.
 In some cases, there seems to be a genetic component to blepharospasm since there is evidence of family history of this disorder or other types of dystonia.
 There are two types of blepharospasm, primary and secondary.